Public Health Nurse

 - Utilizing and educating patients on available community resources

-- Providing leadership within a community, especially in the cases of emergencies
+- Providing leadership within a community, especially in cases of emergencies

-While there is no official data on the outlook for public health nurses specifically, the Bureau of Labor Statistics reports that registered nursing, in general, is expected to grow 16% by 2024.
-Additionally, opportunities for health educators and community health workers, in general, is expected to grow 13% by 2024.
+While there is no official data on the outlook for public health nurses specifically, the Bureau of Labor Statistics reports that registered nursing, in general, is expected to grow 9% by 2030.
+Additionally, opportunities for health educators and community health workers, in general, are expected to grow 17% by 2030.
 This is promising to nurses interested in the field of public health nursing.

 According to payscale.com, the average salary for a public health nurse is $56,111 annually.
 This figure can vary depending on degrees/certificates held, and city/state of employment.